ganeti/ganeti/man/gnt-instance.rst

     This parameter determines the way the cdroms disks are presented to the instance.
-The default behavior is to get the same value of the eariler parameter (disk_type).
+The default behavior is to get the same value of the earlier parameter (disk_type).
 The possible options are:

     - paravirtual
     - ide